Yoga nidra: Western "relaxationism"

 Modern yoga nidra derives from Western "relaxationist" techniques proposed by authors such as Annie Payson Call.

 The yoga scholar Mark Singleton states that while relaxation is a primary feature of modern Western yoga, its relaxation techniques "have no precedent in the pre-modern yoga tradition", but derive mostly from 19th and 20th century Western "proprioceptive relaxation".
-This prescriptive approach was described by authors such as the "relaxationist" Annie Payson Call in her 1891 book Power through Repose, and the Chicago psychiatrist Edmund Jacobson, the creator of progressive muscle relaxation and biofeedback, in his 1934 book You Must Relax!.
+This prescriptive approach was described by authors such as the "relaxationist" Annie Payson Call (Note: For more on Call's influence on yoga, see Yoga and harmonial gymnastics.) in her 1891 book Power through Repose, and the Chicago psychiatrist Edmund Jacobson, the creator of progressive muscle relaxation and biofeedback, in his 1934 book You Must Relax!

 Once on the floor, give way to it as far as possible.
 Every day you will become more sensitive to tension, and every day you will be better able to drop it.
 While you are flat on your backs, if you can find some one to "prove" your relaxation, so much the better.
 Let your friend lift an arm, bending it at the different joints, and then carefully lay it down.
 See if you can give its weight entirely to the other person, so that it seems to be no part of you, but as separate as if it were three bags of sand, fastened loosely at the wrist, the elbow, and the shoulder; it will then be full of life without tension.